wavesplatform/waves-lessons/lessons/EN/B. How the waves works/e. What is a smart account and setting account script/lesson.md

          sigVerify(tx.bodyBytes, tx.proofs[0], tx.senderPublicKey)
          ```
     2. Use your native programming language to:
-         -  Insert the ride script as an arguement of the compileScript function;
+         -  Insert the ride script as an argument of the compileScript function;
          -  Send this transaction to the node.
             (Read more about [creating and broadcasting transactions](https://docs.waves.tech/en/building-apps/how-to/basic/transaction))